tuurep/registereditor/README.md

 Newlines in registers are stored as `^J` (see `:h NL-used-for-Nul`).
 This causes an actual <kbd>Ctrl</kbd> + <kbd>j</kbd> keypress in a macro.

-That's why macros should be written only on the first line of the buffer with no empty lines after.
+That's why macros should be written only on the first line of the registereditor buffer with no empty lines after.

-When a newline at the end of the register is desired, the buffer should end in an empty line.
+When a newline at the end of the register is desired, the registereditor buffer should end in an empty line.

+## Editing registers with no plugins at all

+This plugin is in essence a less cumbersome alternative to one of the following methods:

+Example register `q`

+1. On the command line:
+    * `:let @q = "<C-r>q"`
+    * Register `q` contents are pasted on commandline for editing

+2. Temporarily pasting to a buffer for editing:
+    * `"qp`
+    * Edit inside buffer
+    * Yank it back using something like:
+        * `"qy` . . .
+        * `"qd` . . .